 Welcome to San Francisco!
 You’re about to fall in love with this beautiful city!
 But first, let’s cover some simple tips for your first visit to San Francisco.
 I don’t know about you, but I love visiting new cities.
 However, as much as I love it, I also get a little bit of anxiety before a trip to a new place.
 I get overwhelmed by research and intense itineraries when all I want to know are some simple “ground rules” so I have a great first trip and avoid any glaring tourist mistakes.

-After reading this post, you’ll have all of the basic information you need to have an epic first visit to San Francisco.
+After reading San Francisco travel guide, you’ll have all of the basic information you need to have an epic first visit to San Francisco.
 If you want a detailed itinerary, head here a 24 hour San Francisco itinerary.

 Take BART into the City and Use Uber/Lyft in the City